Gila Gusti

-Gila Gusti is a 2022 Malaysian action comedy film.
+Gila Gusti is a 2022 Malaysian Malay-language action comedy film.
 It tells the story of two wrestling fans who help a local professional wrestler to find his lost spirit in order to win back and reclaim the wrestling championship after losing the game.

 It is the first film about pro wrestling industry in Malaysia.
 It is released in cinemas on 17 March 2022 in Malaysia, Brunei and Singapore.

 Synopsis

 Two friends, Mamat and Zul, are die-hard wrestling fans and idolize a successful professional wrestler named Naga.
 One day, when Naga is defeated in his match and dethroned as a wrestling champion by a stronger rival, the company no longer sees Naga as an asset, and decided to make him lose.
 Losing his will to continue wrestling, Mamat and Zul were determined to help Naga find his lost spirit in order to win back the Asia Pacific wrestling championship.
 How will their story go?